niclin/theShiftCal/README.md

 Then every workersjust need to enter their own ids, and get an overview of their shifts everyweek and download the events into their calendars with time zone support.

-DEMO APP: http://shfitcal.heroku.com, used for shift assignments of teaching assisanants at fullstack course.
+prototype APP: http://shfitcal.heroku.com, used for shift assignments of teaching assisanants at fullstack course.